-The Irish courts are reluctant to allow insurers to deny coverage for technical breaches of notice conditions, particularly for mere failure to notify a circumstance.
-While an objective test is applied, in practice the court will consider whether an insured had actual knowledge of the particular circumstance that it is alleged should have been notified to insurers.
+Courts are reluctant to allow insurers to deny coverage for technical breaches of notice conditions, particularly for mere failure to notify a circumstance.
+Though an objective test is applied, in practice, the court will consider whether an insured had actual knowledge of the particular circumstance that it is alleged should have been notified to insurers.
 The knowledge of the insured in that respect is subjective.

-24 Wrongful denial of claim
+Wrongful denial of claim

-Is an insurer subject to extra-contractual exposure for wrongful denial of a claim?
+24 Is an insurer subject to extra-contractual exposure for wrongful denial of a claim?

-Under Irish law, an insurer is not subject to extra-contractual exposure in the event of wrongful denial of a claim.
+An insurer is not subject to extra-contractual exposure in the event of wrongful denial of a claim.
 However, the insured may have a remedy in damages for breach of contract.

-25 Defence of claim
+Defence of claim

-What triggers a liability insurer's duty to defend a claim?
+25 What triggers a liability insurer's duty to defend a claim?

 Irish law does not impose a duty to defend on the insurer, this is a matter of contract.
-The policy may impose such a duty or may simply provide that the insurer has a right to associate in the defence of the claim.
-In the event that an insurer takes on the defence of the claim, it must defend the claim subject to the contract of insurance.
+The policy may impose this duty or may simply provide that the insurer has a right to associate in the defence of the claim.
+If an insurer takes on the defence of the claim, it must defend the claim subject to the contract of insurance.

-26 Indemnity policies
+Indemnity policies

-For indemnity policies, what triggers the insurer's payment obligations?
+26 For indemnity policies, what triggers the insurer's payment obligations?